-In this week's 'Ask an Agent' column, the real estate experts at TripleMint--a tech-savvy brokerage that gives buyers and renters access to the same database of listings used by the city's real estate agents, and pays their agents bonuses for client satisfaction--turn their attention to a key question for buyers new to the NYC market: when you're scoping out a potential apartment, what are some positive signs about the building, and which ones should be considered red flags?
+In this 'Ask an Agent' column, the real estate experts at TripleMint--a tech-savvy brokerage that gives buyers and renters access to the same database of listings used by the city's real estate agents, and pays their agents bonuses for client satisfaction--turn their attention to a key question for buyers new to the NYC market: when you're scoping out a potential apartment, what are some positive signs about the building, and which ones should be considered red flags?

 Q: I've never bought in an apartment building before.
 Are there any particular factors I should be cautious about?
 What red flags should I be looking out for?

 “If you’ve ever tried to buy an apartment in NYC, I’m sure you know that it can be a bit of a juggling act.
 Still, between finding the right real estate attorney, making sure your co-op board’s up to scratch, and exchanging those 'you’re my competition' looks with that couple you keep running into at open houses, you should also be taking the time to look out for certain red flags.